On 4-dimensional 3-handle attachments: Abstract

 \section{Abstract}

 Kirby diagrams for smooth four-dimensional manifolds typically depict only the 1- and 2-handles, omitting the 3-handles.
-In this work, we undertake a study of 3-handle attachments and provide tools to explicitly include them in handle diagrams.
+In this work, we investigate 3-handle attachments and provide tools to explicitly include them in handle diagrams.
 We show a set of moves involving 3-handles to extend the classical Kirby calculus.
-Under the condition that the number of 3-handles equals the rank of the spherical part of the boundary’s second homology group, we establish a homological criterion that identifies a geometric basis of disjoint embedded spheres in the boundary corresponding to 3-handle attachments, yielding a uniqueness theorem for 3-handle attachments.
-Examples for demonstration include the exterior of the spun trefoil, where the single 3-handle attaches along a unique sphere, up to isotopy.
+Under assumptions and the condition that the number of 3-handles equals the rank of the spherical part of the specific boundary’s second homology group, we establish a homological criterion that identifies a geometric basis of disjoint embedded spheres in the boundary corresponding to 3-handle attachments, yielding a uniqueness theorem for 3-handle attachments.